 - SAFE research assistants are expected to choose a supervisor from among the SAFE professors no later than by the first month of the second year.
 The choice does not exclude research projects with any other SAFE researchers.

 Applicants must have completed a law degree with honors (top 15%) at a research university.
-Applications are to be sent via mail or email (one file in pdf, please) to
+Please submit your application by handing in the following documents: CV, letter of motivation, certificates, transcripts.
+Reference letters are not mandatory but welcome.
+Please send the documents via mail or email (in one pdf file, please) to

 Leibniz Institute for Financial Research SAFE